After three weeks of my children being in school, it’s clear that my willpower has been depleted.

 Or the willpower.

 So, enough about me.
 Let’s talk about this amazing book.
-Like I mentioned before, it’s full of fascinating case studies regarding willpower and how it works in our brains.
-And then it gives practical advice for finding the willpower to do whatever it is you need to do.
+As I mentioned before, it’s full of fascinating case studies regarding willpower and how it works in our brains.
+It then gives practical advice for finding the willpower to do whatever it is you need to do.

 There is also a great chapter on teaching our children self-control (aka “willpower”), which is excellent.
 Study after study has shown that willpower/self-control is the single best predictor of how successful a child will be in her adult life.
 It is something we need to be teaching our children, and we need to especially remember that self-esteem comes from self-control, not the other way around.